 One of the important factors required to awaken intelligence is an attentive state of mind.
 We are aware that this attentive state of mind cannot be forced, ordered, or planned.
 It can come into being under certain conditions—when fear is absent when there is the joy of discovery when the mind has a quality of quietness and is not preoccupied with achieving an objective or end.

 A very important part of the trip is to record certain aspects.
 Every participant should keep a daily record of his/her observations.
 These could include answers to questions raised by the teacher leading the group, responses to tasks set, or individual experiences and insights.
 Apart from the written and narrative record, sketches must be included as a visual record.

 For instance, students could be asked to:

 - Sketch a part of a building that has a typical characteristic.

-Sketching as an activity slows down the process of thinking, making the eye follow the flow of pencil over paper, while coordinating with close observation of forms, outlines and textures of the subject being sketched.
+Sketching as activity slows down the process of thinking, making the eye follow the flow of pencil over the paper while coordinating with close observation of forms, outlines, and textures of the subject being sketched.
 During these sessions, both prior to and on the trip, it is possible to demand complete attention to the task, seating the students separately so that the compulsive talking that they are habituated to is avoided.